 – Most creatively presented afternoon tea was the Halloween ARTea at Lancaster London.

-– Best Food and Pastries is made by Cherish Finden, the Pastry Chef at Langham London
+– Best Food and Pastries is made by Cherish Finden, the former Pastry Chef at Langham London

 – Best Food and Ambiance for the Price is Covent Garden Hotel and Charlotte Street Hotel (both are Firmdale Hotels)